APRs on brand-new cards are continuing to climb as more lenders match the Federal Reserve’s latest rate hike.

 - Call your issuers.
 If you’ve successfully owned a credit card for a long time, you may be able to convince your credit card issuers to lower your interest rate – especially if you have excellent credit.
 Reach out to your credit card issuer and ask if it’d be willing to negotiate a lower APR.

 - Monitor your credit report.
 Check your credit reports regularly to make sure you’re accurately scored.
 The last thing you want is for a mistake or unauthorized account to drag down your credit score.
 You have the right to check your credit reports from each major credit bureau (Equifax, Experian and TransUnion) once per year for free through AnnualCreditReport.com.
-The three credit bureaus are also providing free weekly credit reports through April 22, on account of the pandemic.
+The three credit bureaus are also providing free weekly credit reports through April 2022 due to the pandemic.